tusca99/N-body-simulation/README.md

 2. **Manual build (alternative):** i expect you know how to read a cmake list if you are reading this, then good luck :)

+3. **Without build (not recommended):** you can try running the executable provided as is, keep in mind you need libcudart.so, libglew.so, libglfw.so This is a method you can try just to see if it runs without installing the whole cuda-toolkit.
+   For example in Debian13: ``` sudo apt install libcudart12 glew-utils libglfw3``

 ---

 ## Usage Instructions